sabidhasan/NistPy/README.md

 Project is still under construction, please use caution, and see source code for missing features!

+#To-dos
-# To-do:	major testing for bugs
+    major testing for bugs
-#		some features (see source code)
+		some features (see source code)
-#		documentation
+		documentation
-#		migration to Python 3
+		migration to Python 3